usnistgov/RF_Sensor_Test_Harness/README.md

 There are three parts to the Test Harness.
 1) Python server
-2) LabVIEW web server
+2) LabVIEW web server (Player)
 3) Firefox web browser

-A spectrum analyzer is required to view the waveform data.
+A spectrum analyzer is required to view your waveform data.

  After a successful download and unzip of the package;
   Navigate to the Folder ESC_TestHarness_master\ESC_Test_Harness_master\ESC_Test_Harness